Why Wireless

 • Control your own network

-• Mobile & Roaming Applications
+• Wireless Mobility - Mobile & Roaming Applications

 • Ability to redeploy hardware